-1.14.5 Exporting an Appliance to Oracle Cloud Infrastructure
+1.15.7 Exporting an Appliance to Oracle Cloud Infrastructure

 Oracle VM VirtualBox supports the export of VMs to an Oracle Cloud Infrastructure service.
-The exported VM is stored on Oracle Cloud Infrastructure as a custom image.
+The exported VM is stored on Oracle Cloud Infrastructure as a custom Linux image.
 You can configure whether a cloud instance is created and started after the export process has completed.

-Before you can export a VM to Oracle Cloud Infrastructure ensure that you have done the required preconfiguration tasks, as described in chapter 1.14.4, Preparing for Oracle Cloud Infrastructure Integration, page 23.
+Note: Before you export a VM to Oracle Cloud Infrastructure, you must prepare the VM as described in chapter 1.15.7.1, Preparing a VM for Export to Oracle Cloud Infrastructure, page 30.

-Perform the following steps to export a VM to Oracle Cloud Infrastructure:
+Use the following steps to export a VM to Oracle Cloud Infrastructure:

-Select File, Export Appliance to open the Export Virtual Appliance wizard.
+1. Select File, Export Appliance to open the Export Virtual Appliance wizard.
 Select a VM to export and click Next to open the Appliance Settings screen.